The Kitchen Makeover, Part 2

 An old-fashioned paper calendar hung on the inside of the pantry door can help you keep track of (and see at a glance) medical appointments, dance recitals, birthday parties, and more.
 Then you can recycle the separate reminders.

-It's impossible to do it all, so act like a minimalist and stop trying!
+By the way, it's impossible to do it all, so act like a minimalist and stop trying!
 Time is your most precious gift, so be very selective in how you spend it.
 Limiting extra activities or commitments to one or two lets everyone be less stressed, more focused, less likely to burn out, and more likely to enjoy and develop some expertise.
 As author Francine Jay writes, "Doing less can mean the difference between mediocrity and mastery."

 The peace of a clutter-free kitchen sends ripples into your entire home.